-A bank that’s foreclosing a Connecticut home has to follow specific foreclosure procedures set out by state law.
+A bank that’s foreclosing a Connecticut home has to follow specific procedures set out by state law.
 This article covers each step in a Connecticut foreclosure, as well as homeowner rights during the process, so you’ll know what to expect.

-If the bank doesn’t handle the process properly, you can challenge the foreclosure.
+You can challenge the foreclosure if the bank doesn’t handle the process properly.
 If the problem is serious, the court might dismiss the case and force the bank to start over.

 Under federal law, the servicer normally has to wait until you’re over 120 days delinquent on the loan obligation before officially starting a foreclosure.
 This 120-day period is supposed to give you sufficient time to explore loss mitigation (foreclosure avoidance) opportunities, like a loan modification, forbearance, or repayment plan.

 Foreclosures in Connecticut are judicial, which means they must go through the court.
 Connecticut is a little different than other states that use a judicial process, though.
-In Connecticut, the foreclosure may be a decree of sale foreclosure, which is basically a typical judicial foreclosure, or a strict foreclosure, which is a slightly different process.
+In Connecticut, the foreclosure may be a decree of sale foreclosure, which is basically a typical judicial foreclosure, or a strict foreclosure, a slightly different process.